ramitsurana/ansible-ec2-docker-deployment/README.md

 The playbook consists of the following below commands:

 ````
+$ cp app1/docker-compose.yml ~/home/ubuntu/
-$ docker-compose -f docker-compose.yml up -d
+$ sudo docker-compose -f ~/home/ubuntu/docker-compose.app.yml up -d
+$ sudo rm -f ~/home/ubuntu/docker-compose.app.yml
 ````

 ### Output

-The output can be observed using the ip address of the ec2 instance.In order to fix the IP of the ec2 instance we can associate an elastic ip to the instance.The Public DNS would be like ec2-xxx-xxx-xxx.compute.amazonaws.com.
+The output can be observed using the ip address of the ec2 instance.The Public DNS would be like ec2-xxx-xxx-xxx.compute.amazonaws.com.

+Service   | Port |
+Wordpress : 8080
+Kibana    : 5601

+**Please check the inbound and outbound rules in case of any page loading and reloading errors.You can check it out at EC2 Dashboard > Security Groups.**

 ## License